 az webapp config set --resource-group <resource-group-name> --name <app-name> --linux-fx-version "PYTHON|3.7"

 Show all Python versions that are supported in Azure App Service with az webapp list-runtimes:

 You can run an unsupported version of Python by building your own container image instead.
 For more information, see use a custom Docker image.

 Customize build automation

-- If manage.py is found in the root of the repository, run manage.py collectstatic.
-However, if
+- If manage.py is found in the root of the repository (indicating a Django app), run manage.py collectstatic.
+However, if the

 true, this step is skipped.